GreptimeTeam/docs/docs/user-guide/administration/monitoring/export-metrics.md

+---
+description: Guide on exporting GreptimeDB metrics to Prometheus and saving metrics to GreptimeDB itself.
+Includes configuration examples for standalone and distributed cluster modes, and details on various metrics.
+---

 # Export Metrics

 By monitoring metrics, you can assess the state of the database, maintain the deployment without crisis, and diagnose problems when they occur.